Yale-BIM/f21-assignments/assignment-3/README.md

     e.g., using [view_frames](http://wiki.ros.org/tf/Debugging%20tools#Viewing_TF_trees).
     Add the image of the tf tree to your report.

-- **II-3.** Explain in your report what is the difference between calling the `lookup_transform` function from the tf2 API with rospy.Time(0) or rospy.Time.now() as third argument?

-    > Note that how you call the lookup_transform function can have an effect on the rate of operation of your publish_target_relative_to_realsense_camera.py node.
-Try changing how you call the function in your node and check how often are you able to publish transforms.
-Use the [rostopic hz](http://wiki.ros.org/rostopic) tool to this end.

 ## Part III.
 Making a virtual camera
 Assume that the moving object from Part II of this assignment is a sphere.
 Now, you will work on projecting the simulated object on a virtual image captured from Shutter.
 Close all ROS nodes and launch the generate_target.launch script again before starting this part of the assignment.

-1. Create a new ROS node called `virtual_camera.py` in the scripts directory of the shutter_lookat package.
+1. Copy your publish_target_relative_to_realsense_camera.py script into a new file, called `virtual_camera.py`.
+Place the new file in the `scripts` directory of the shutter_lookat package.
+Edit the name of your node (e.g., in the `rospy.init_node()` function) and any other relevant documentation in your code to indicate that the program implements a virtual camera for Shutter.

-2. Implement your node such that it repeats the steps below while the program is running:
+2. Edit your node such that it repeats the steps below every time a new target message is received while the program is running:

-    **a.** Query the latest transformation that maps points from the "target" frame to the "camera_color_optical_frame" frame.

-    **b.** Extract the position of the moving object relative to the "camera_color_optical_frame" frame from the transformation queried from step (a).
+    **a.** Compute the target's pose in the "camera_color_optical_frame" frame (as in Part II of this assignment).

-    **c.** Project the position of the moving object to the image of a virtual camera positioned in the "camera_color_optical_frame" frame.
+    **b.** Project the position of the moving object to the image of a virtual camera positioned in the "camera_color_optical_frame" frame.
 The projection operation should use the following intrinsic camera calibration parameters: